 Application call for EPHA-OSF Roma Health Fellows

-Application call for EPHA-OSF Roma Health Fellows with the support of the Public Health Program of the Open Society Foundations, the European Public Health Alliance (EPHA) – Europe’s leading NGO advocating for better health – launches a one-year Fellowship programme (2017 – 2018) to train and mentor two Roma Health EU Advocates and an Early Childhood Development Fellow.
+With the support of the Public Health Program of the Open Society Foundations, EPHA (the European Public Health Alliance) – Europe’s leading NGO advocating for better health – launches a one-year fellowship programme (2018 – 2019) to train and mentor Roma health EU advocates.

-The Roma Health Fellowship aims to empower Roma community advocates from CEE countries to develop the necessary tools to engage with European policy makers and to increase the capacity of the Roma community for leadership on Roma health at EU level.
-The two Fellows (and their sending organisations) will get the opportunity to develop their professional skills with a practical and European orientation, and develop contacts and cooperation with the most important European actors (e.g. European Commission, Members of the European Parliament and European networks of NGOs inter-alia).
+The Fellowship aims to empower young Roma Health Advocates working on Roma issues to develop the necessary tools to engage with European policy makers and to increase the capacity of Roma communities for leadership on Roma health at EU level.
+Ideally, the Fellows would be seconded from a civil society organisation based in Central or Eastern Europe.
+The Fellows (and their sending organisations) will have the opportunity to develop their professional skills with a practical and European orientation, and develop contacts and cooperation with key EU-level actors (e.g. European Commission, Members of the European Parliament and European networks of NGOs inter-alia).

 The Fellowship programme

-- Thorough, practical understanding of EU decision making and consultation processes with a focus on health actors within the EU institutions
+- An understanding of the EU decision making and consultation processes with a focus on health actors within the EU institutions;

-- Building alliances with various organizations working on social and health policies.
+- Building alliances with various organisations operating in social and health sectors;

-- Presentation and advocacy skills, e.g. for meetings with EU decision makers.
+- Improved presentation and public speaking skills via face-to-face meetings with EU decision makers.